CumulusNetworks/docs/content/cumulus-vx/Development-Environments/GNS3-and-VirtualBox.md

 #### 9. Configuring Cumulus VX!!

-So far, the nested virtualization of GNS3 VM into Workstation Player to be used with the GNS3 GUI is complete, and a Cumulus VX appliance has been imported into GNS3.
+So far, the nested virtualization of GNS3 VM into VirtualBox to be used with the GNS3 GUI is complete, and a Cumulus VX appliance has been imported into GNS3.
 In GNS3, click **Browse Switches** icon, and the imported Cumulus VX virtual machine should appear.

 ![BrowseAppliances](/images/cumulus-vx/GNS3_regular/14_useTheAppliance.png)